-That source is the encyclopedia that was published in Germany in 1980 & which is titled "Illustrierte Geschichte der Medizine" (14*) which translates into "Illustrated History of Medicine".
+That source is the encyclopedia that was published in Germany in 1980, and which is titled "Illustrierte Geschichte der Medizine" (4*).
+The title translates into "Illustrated History of Medicine".

 In volume two (pictured on the left), which I have specifically acquired, there's just one sentence about it.

 "Gewönlich datieren wir die offizielle Einführung Medizin auf das Jahr 414 unserer Zeitrechnung, als nämlich der koreaniche Mediziner Kombu aus dem Königreich Sylla mit dem Auftrag in Japan eintraf, der Kaiser Inkyo zu behandeln"

-And this translates to: "Usually we date the official introduction of medicine to the year 414 CE, when the Korean medic Kombu from the Kingdom of Sylla arrived in Japan with the order to treat the Emperor Inkyo."
+"Usually, we date the official introduction of medicine to the year 414 CE, when the Korean medic Kombu from the Kingdom of Sylla arrived in Japan with the order to treat the Emperor Inkyo."